ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/index.md

 #### Wire protocol {#wire-protocol}

-Once peers are connected and an RLPx session has been started, the wire protocol defines how peers communicate.
-Originally there were three main tasks defined by the wire protocol: chain synchronization, block propagation and transaction exchange.
+Once peers are connected, and an RLPx session has been started, the wire protocol defines how peers communicate.
+Initially, the wire protocol defined three main tasks: chain synchronization, block propagation and transaction exchange.
 However, once Ethereum switched to proof-of-stake, block propagation and chain synchronization became part of the consensus layer.
 Transaction exchange is still in the remit of the execution clients.
 Transaction exchange refers to exchanging pending transactions between nodes so that miners can select some of them for inclusion in the next block.
 Detailed information about these tasks is available [here](https://github.com/ethereum/devp2p/blob/master/caps/eth.md).
-Clients that support these sub-protocols expose them via the [JSON-RPC](/developers/docs/apis/json-rpc).
+Clients that support these sub-protocols expose them via the [JSON-RPC](/developers/docs/apis/json-rpc/).

 #### les (light ethereum subprotocol) {#les}